the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 document.querySelector('.text').textContent = text;
 ~~~~~~~

-In the JavaScript file, we created two string variables and assigned them to both HTML elements.
+In this JavaScript file, we created two string variables and assigned them to both HTML elements.
 Whereas we selected one HTML element by using its `id` attribute (CSS `id` selector), we selected the other HTML element by using its `class` attribute (CSS `class` selector).
-In HTML, the value for an `id` attribute should only be used once.
-In contrast, `class` attributes are often used with the same values in order to style them with CSS.
+Semantically in HTML, a value for an `id` attribute should be unique.
+In contrast, `class` attributes are often used with the same values in order to style all of them with CSS the same way.
 For example, we could have two paragraph elements with the same `class` attribute, because later they get styled the same way with CSS:

 {title="index.html",lang="html"}
 ~~~~~~~